jlw-ecoevo/gRodon2/README.md

 #### For eukaryotic prediction: the [`gRodon2` paper](https://doi.org/10.1101/2021.10.15.464604):

-> Jake L Weissman, Edward-Robert O Dimbo, Arianna I Krinos, Christopher Neely, Yuniba Yagues, Delaney Nolin, Shengwei Hou, Sarah Laperriere, David A Caron, Benjamin L Tully, Harriet Alexander, Jed A Fuhrman.
+> JL Weissman, Edward-Robert O Dimbo, Arianna I Krinos, Christopher Neely, Yuniba Yagues, Delaney Nolin, Shengwei Hou, Sarah Laperriere, David A Caron, Benjamin L Tully, Harriet Alexander, Jed A Fuhrman.
 Estimating the maximal growth rates of eukaryotic microbes from cultures and metagenomes via codon usage patterns. bioRxiv 2021.10.15.464604; DOI: https://doi.org/10.1101/2021.10.15.464604

 ```
 @article {Weissman2021.10.15.464604,
-	author = {Weissman, Jake L and Dimbo, Edward-Robert O and Krinos, Arianna I and Neely, Christopher and Yagues, Yuniba and Nolin, Delaney and Hou, Shengwei and Laperriere, Sarah and Caron, David A and Tully, Benjamin L and Alexander, Harriet and Fuhrman, Jed A},
+	author = {Weissman, JL and Dimbo, Edward-Robert O and Krinos, Arianna I and Neely, Christopher and Yagues, Yuniba and Nolin, Delaney and Hou, Shengwei and Laperriere, Sarah and Caron, David A and Tully, Benjamin L and Alexander, Harriet and Fuhrman, Jed A},
 	title = {Estimating the maximal growth rates of eukaryotic microbes from cultures and metagenomes via codon usage patterns},
 	elocation-id = {2021.10.15.464604},
 	year = {2021},